 Limited Zapier integration: Zapier helps extend the functionality of different business tools through automations and workflows.
 But when you integrate Wrike with Zapier, you’ll notice that the options are fairly limited.
 The possibilities just aren’t quite the same, especially if you’re used to using Zapier to extend other tools.

-The Last Word on Jira Compared to Wrike
+The Last Word on Jira Software Compared to Wrike

-Jira and Wrike are two solid project management options to consider.
-Jira shines for its ability to streamline software development projects, and Wrike works best for cross-department projects and managing client work.
+Jira Software and Wrike are two solid project management options to consider.
+Jira Software shines for its ability to streamline software development projects, and Wrike works best for cross-department projects and managing client work.